-Also, some analog features such as “having my notes at the side of the relevant part of the text” are missing in that solution.
-So how do I get it?
+Also, some analog features such as “having my notes at the side of the relevant part of the text” are missing from that solution.

-Well, to get it, you’ll have to pretty much stick with a particular software all your life.
-Awesome, right?
+Well, since each app has their own internal method of storing the annotations, you’ll have to pretty much stick with a particular software all your life.

-For example, you may like the feature from Google that I mentioned, of seamlessly updating a document with your highlights and notes.
-You could then decide to add all your books to there, but… If you ever stop using Play Books or if it is eventually discontinued, all you’ll have is the Google documents.
+For example, you may decide to use Play Books, and add all your books to there, but… If you ever stop using it or if it is discontinued, all you’ll have are your Google documents.
+Your annotated library is gone.
 You cannot browse your ePub anymore with your annotations.
-You can’t see your notes while you re-read your book…

-To make it worse, let’s say, for the sake of the argument, that you found that perfect software, that you’ll use until death, and it will surely never drop support or stop working.
+Let’s say, for the sake of the argument, that you found that perfect software, that you’ll use forever, and it will surely never drop support or stop working.
 OK, let’s just use it forever and all is solved, right?
 Not quite.
 How would it import the annotations for all the books you’ve read until today?

-Moreover, if you buy a new e-reader device you’ll probably not be able to import the annotations from this software either.
+If you buy a new e-reader device you’ll probably not be able to import the annotations from this software.
+Bye-bye, library.